 Victor, on the other hand, developed deep friendships among the demi-human races, most notably the horse-riding Calarii elves.
-He wished to make his own way in the world and so traveled eastward, eventually He later becoming a forester in Thyatis. married his cousin, Amanda Korrigan, the heiress of Machetos. wealthy ultimately brought about a renewal of the Karameikos dynasty.
+He wished to make his own way in the world and so traveled eastward, eventually becoming a forester in Thyatis.
+He later married his cousin, Amanda Korrigan, the wealthy heiress of Machetos, and so ultimately brought about a renewal of the Karameikos dynasty.